weld/core/examples/README.md

 * `se/numberguess` (the numberguess example for Java SE using Swing)
 * `se/helloworld` (a simple example for Java SE)

-Before running the examples, you'll need to ensure your server supports CDI (JBoss AS 6 and GlassFish v3 both have built in support, and Weld provides support for Tomcat, Jetty and Google App Engine).
+Before running the examples, you'll need to ensure your server supports CDI (JBoss AS 7 and GlassFish v3 both have built in support, and Weld provides support for Tomcat, Jetty and Google App Engine).
 Weld also supports Java SE.

-The examples and Weld are explained in detail in the reference guide, including how to deploy the examples to JBoss 6.0.x, and how to deploy the examples to Tomcat.
+The examples and Weld are explained in detail in the reference guide, including how to deploy the examples to JBoss AS 7, and how to deploy the examples to Tomcat.
 Most examples also have a README which explains how to run the example on all servers it supports.

 Running the functional tests for the JSF examples
 ------------------------------------------------

-Weld's JSF examples come with "functional tests", which use Selenium to each flow a user can take through the GUI of the example.
+Weld's JSF examples come with functional tests, which use Selenium to each flow a user can take through the GUI of the example.

 The functional tests can be run on an individual JSF examples or on all examples.
 JBoss AS 7